 The site plan indicates that the proposed building is 35-feet in height.
 The architectural drawings do not provide an overall height for the building, only for portions of the building.
 The applicant should confirm the overall height of the building and detail the height of any elements that would be permitted above the building roofline.
+The plans have been revised accordingly to indicate the maximum proposed height of 34 feet and 9 inches.
+The plan complies.

 2.4 Area & Yard Requirements. §16-4.13d.2 provides bulk standards for assisted living facilities in the ARH zone.
 The following table indicates the plan's conformance with the zone requirements.
 The site does not border any residential lots, thus some of the standards are not applicable.
 A variance is required for the distance of the parking area to the lot line.
 More information is required regarding habitable floor area and the floor area of common spaces.
+The plans have been revised accordingly.
+This office has revised Table 1, below to reflect this information.

-Table 1: Area & Yard Requirements for Assisted Living Facilities: §16-4.13d.2 Required Existing Proposed Conforms?
-Maximum lot coverage 50% 1.3% 35.7% Yes Building Distances Min. distance to non-residential lot line (feet) (Eastern boundary with open space) 50 n/a 124.8 Yes Min. distance to residential lot line (feet) (Eastern boundary stormwater basin) 150 n/a 141.65 No (V) Min. distance to residential lot line (feet) (Northern boundary w/ single-family dwelling) 150 n/a 150 Yes

-Table 1: Area & Yard Requirements for Assisted Living Facilities: §16-4.13d.2 Required Existing Proposed Conforms?
-Min. distance to residential lot line (feet) ? ?
-150 n/a (Western boundary to multifamily apts.)
-Min. distance to residential lot line (feet) 2 n/a > 150 (1) 150 (Southern boundary to Townhouses) Parking Area Distances Min. distance of parking/loading area to nonresidential lot line (feet) (Eastern boundary > 25 (1) Yes 25 n/a with open space) Min. distance of parking/loading area to residential lot line (feet) (Eastern boundary ? n/a > 75 (1) 75 stormwater basin) Min. distance of parking/loading area to Ş residential lot line (feet) (Northern boundary 75 n/a > 75 (1) w/ single-family dwelling) Min. distance of parking/loading area to residential lot line (feet) (Western boundary ? ?
-75 n/a to multifamily apts.)
-Min. distance of parking/loading area to ? residential lot line (feet) (Southern boundary n/a > 75 (1) 75 to Townhouses) Building Interior Requirements Min. net habitable floor area per unit (sf.) ? ? ?
-325 Min. % of gross square footage devoted to 10 ? ? ? common facilities (%) Notes (1) The exact dimension is not provided, however, utilizing the scale it is clear that it is greater than the minimum requirement.
+Table 1: Area & Yard Requirements for Assisted Living Facilities: §16-4.13d.2 Existing Proposed Conforms?
+Required Maximum lot coverage 50% 1.3% 35.7% Yes Building Distances Min. distance to non-residential lot line (feet) Yes 50 n/a 124.8 (Eastern boundary with open space) Min. distance to residential lot line (feet) n/a No (V) 150 141.65 (Eastern boundary stormwater basin) Min. distance to residential lot line (feet) Yes n/a 150 150 (Northern boundary w/ single-family dwelling) Min. distance to residential lot line (feet) 150 n/a 100.9 No (V) (Western boundary to multifamily apts.)
+Min. distance to residential lot line (feet) 150 n/a > 150(1)?Yes (Southern boundary to Townhouses) Parking Area Distances Min. distance of parking/loading area to nonresidential lot line (feet) (Eastern boundary n/a Yes 25 > 25 (1) with open space) Min. distance of parking/loading area to residential lot line (feet) (Eastern boundary n/a > 75 (1) Yes 75 stormwater basin) Min. distance of parking/loading area to residential lot line (feet) (Northern boundary Yes n/a 75 > 75 (1) w/ single-family dwelling) Min. distance of parking/loading area to residential lot line (feet) (Western boundary n/a 62.4 No (V) 75 to multifamily apts.)
+Min. distance of parking/loading area to residential lot line (feet) (Southern boundary n/a Yes 75 > 75 (1) to Townhouses) Building Interior Requirements Min. net habitable floor area per unit (sf.)
+Yes 325 n/a 329 Min. % of gross square footage devoted to 10 n/a 27.6 Yes common facilities (%) Notes (1) The exact dimension is not provided, however, utilizing the scale it is clear that it is greater than the minimum requirement.
+Dimensions have been delineated on the plan, and our previous assumptions have been verified.